-Phil Hydro recognized pension liability amounting to P1.8 million and P1.0 million, while Amayi recognized pension liability amounting to P0.10 million and P0.05 million as at December 31, 2024 and 2023, respectively, in the consolidated statements of financial position determined in accordance with R.A.
+Phil Hydro recognized pension liability amounting to $\mathbb{P}1.8$ million and $\mathbb{P}1.0$ million, while Amayi recognized pension liability amounting to $\mathbb{P}0.1$ million as at March 31, 2025 and December 31, 2024. in the consolidated statements of financial position determined in accordance with R.A.
 No. 7641, The Philippine Retirement Pay Law, which provides for its qualified employees under a defined minimum guarantee.
 The defined benefit minimum guarantee is equivalent to a certain percentage of the monthly salary payable to an employee at a normal retirement age with the required credited years of service based on the provisions of R.A.
 No. 7641.
-Pension income amounting to nil in 2024 and pension cost amounting to P0.2 million in 2023, were included under "Salaries, wages and benefits" account in the consolidated statements of income.
+There were no pension income recognized in 2025 and 2024, were included under "Salaries, wages and benefits" account in the consolidated statements of income.